 The name Half Moon Bay has an aura of magical mystery attached to it.
-One of the maritime cities of California, the place perfectly fits to the sunny reputation of the state.

 Even though Half Moon Bay is considered to be a neighbor of San Francisco, the vibe it exudes is quite different.